deezer/fastgae/README.md

 We evaluate FastGAE on the **link prediction** and **node clustering** tasks introduced in the paper.
 We provide the Cora, Citeseer, Pubmed and Google datasets in the `data` folder.
 The three additional graphs used in the paper (SBM, Patent and Youtube) will later be provided via external links due to size constraints.
 We refer to section 4 of the paper for more information about datasets.

-Our code builds upon Thomas Kipf's [original implementation](https://github.com/tkipf/gae) of standard Graph AE and VAE, and upon [previous research works](https://github.com/deezer/linear_graph_autoencoders) from our team.
+Our code builds upon Thomas Kipf's [original implementation](https://github.com/tkipf/gae) of graph AE and VAE, and upon [previous research works](https://github.com/deezer/linear_graph_autoencoders) from our team.

 ## Installation